ankitsingh2577/ankit_blockchain_project/README.md

 To install the dependencies (web3, express, big-numbers, etc):

-    $npm install (Install all the dependencies from package.jason and package-lock.jason)
+    $npm install (Install all the dependencies from package.json and package-lock.json)

 Change the Addresses, Private key and Infura ropsten url in all files (method.js and contract.js)